 This bridge was one of the largest suspension bridge spans in the world when the original structure was completed in late 1869/early 1870.
 In 1913/1914, most of the original bridge structure was replaced, including the cables and stiffening trusses.
-As such, a 1914 construction date might be argued to be more appropriate for this bridge.
-The large brick towers appear to be the only major remnant of the original bridge.
-Despite this, even when considered a 1914 bridge, this structure is an extremely beautiful suspension bridge that forms a historical centerpiece for Waco.
+As such, a 1914 construction date can easily be argued to be more appropriate for this bridge.
+The large brick towers appear to be the only major remnant of the original bridge and even they appear to be substantially altered from the original design.
+Despite this, even when considered a 1914 bridge, this structure is a rare example of its type, and an extremely beautiful suspension bridge that forms a historical centerpiece for Waco.
 Large pony stiffening truss with built-up beams featuring attractive v-lacing, riveted lattice railings, and towers with arched bracing make this bridge attractive.

 The bridge features a warren pony truss approach span at the northern end of the bridge.